-The first step in receiving food is matching incoming items with the invoice, purchase order, and control specifications.
 Receiving staff shall examine deliveries promptly to determine acceptability both for quantity and quality, consistent with the contract.

-If immediate examination is not practical upon delivery because the inspection shall involve time-consuming tests, the vendor shall receive a receipt confirming delivery of a particular number/gross weight of containers in good condition (or, if not, noting exceptions).
-Weekly deliveries of fresh produce, meats, and other perishable items shall be inspected for freshness, quality, and general appearance.
-Staff shall supplement their inspections of perishables with random checks of weight, count, size, etc.
+If immediate examination is not practical upon delivery because inspection shall involve time-consuming tests, the vendor shall receive a receipt confirming delivery of a particular number/gross weight of containers in good condition (or, if not, noting exceptions).